three-bedroom-apartment/TBA/src/about.md

 TBA is a desperate attempt at novel thought.
 Interested in the failure of language, and
-contemporary materials, techlnogies, and processes etc. and
+contemporary materials, techlnogies, and processes etc.

-falling apart at the seams in multi-discplinary search for
+falling (failing) apart at the seams in a multi-discplinary search for

-Contact: tba023305@gmail.com
+contact: tba023305@gmail.com